 In most cases, antibiotics are not needed because the infection is caused by a virus, not bacteria.

 Mild infections such as colds do not need special treatment.
 The goal is to ease the symptoms so that you or your child feels more comfortable while the body fights the virus.
 For symptom relief, try the following: Drink plenty of liquids, especially water and fruit juice, to help keep nasal fluid thin and easy to clear.Use a cool-mist vaporizer to humidify the air.
 This may help reduce coughing and soothe irritated breathing passages.Use salt water nose drops to loosen mucus in the nose.Use non-aspirin fever medication, such as acetaminophen, as needed to reduce fever.

 People of all ages can develop severe infections from RSV.
 However, it is most common in very young people.
 Severe infections include pneumonia and bronchiolitis.
 These may require treatment in a hospital.
 This treatment is aimed at opening up breathing passages.
 It may include: Humidified airSupplemental oxygenTreatments to improve breathingIn certain cases, mechanical ventilation may be used if you or your child is unable to breathe without assistance

 Practice healthy habits, such as:

 Wash your hands often, especially after touching someone who may have a cold or other RSV infection.Avoid touching your face and rubbing your eyes.Do not share items such as cups, glasses, silverware, or towels with people who may have a cold or other RSV infection.Avoid smoke exposure.If your baby has a high risk of serious illness from RSV, your doctor may recommend a medicine to help prevent infection.
-The medicine is given by injection.
-It is injected monthly through the fall and winter in children under two years old.
-Talk with your doctor to see if this medicine would help your child.
+The medication is given by injection.
+It is injected monthly through the fall and winter in children under 2 years old.
+Talk with your doctor to see if this medication would help your child.